 \subsection{Observation}

-We obtained high-resolution spectra for ten stars with the High Dispersion Spectrograph \citep{Noguchi2002} on the Subaru telescope\footnote{Gaia EDR3 1909569058536197760 was also observed but not analysed since it is a double-lined spectroscopic binary.}.
-The selection and properties of the targets are described in the next subsection.
-The observations were conducted on August 9-10th, 2020 with the standard setup of the HDS (StdYd), which yields a wavelength coverage from $\sim4000\,\mathrm{\AA}$ to $\sim 6800\,\mathrm{\AA}$.
+We obtained high-resolution spectra for ten stars with the High Dispersion Spectrograph \citep{Noguchi2002} on the Subaru telescope\footnote{Gaia EDR3 1909569058536197760 was also observed but not analyzed since it is a double-lined spectroscopic binary.}.
+The selection and properties of the targets are described in the following subsection.
+The observations were conducted on August 9-10, 2020, with the standard setup of the HDS (StdYd), which yields a wavelength coverage from $\sim4000\,\mathrm{\AA}$ to $\sim 6800\,\mathrm{\AA}$.
 We used the image slicer \#2 \citep{Tajitsu2012a}, which provides a resolving power of $R\sim 80,000$.
-The data reduction were performed using an \texttt{IRAF} script\footnote{IRAF is distributed by the National Optical Astronomy Observatory, which is operated by the Association of Universities for Research in Astronomy (AURA) under a cooperative agreement with the National Science Foundation}, \texttt{hdsql}\footnote{\url{http://www.subarutelescope.org/Observing/Instruments/HDS/hdsql-e.html}}, including CCD linearity correction, scattered light subtraction, aperture extraction, flat-fielding, wavelength calibration, and heliocentric velocity correction.
-The information about the spectra is summarised in Table~\ref{tab:obs}.
+The data reduction was performed using an \texttt{IRAF} script\footnote{IRAF is distributed by the National Optical Astronomy Observatory, which is operated by the Association of Universities for Research in Astronomy (AURA) under a cooperative agreement with the National Science Foundation}, \texttt{hdsql}\footnote{\url{http://www.subarutelescope.org/Observing/Instruments/HDS/hdsql-e.html}}, including CCD linearity correction, scattered light subtraction, aperture extraction, flat-fielding, wavelength calibration, and heliocentric velocity correction.
+Information about the spectra is summarized in Table~\ref{tab:obs}.

-We also searched archives for high signal-to-noise ratio, high-resolution spectra for stars that satisfy our selection criteria described in the next subsection.
-We found that LP894-3 satisfies our selection and has spectra in the Subaru telescope archive.
-We therefore analysed the archival spectrum of this star.
+We also searched archives for high signal-to-noise ratio and high-resolution spectra for stars that satisfy our selection criteria described in the following subsection.
+We find that LP894-3 satisfies our selection and has spectra in the Subaru telescope archive.
+We, therefore, analyzed the archival spectrum of this star.
 The spectrum used is the same as that used by \citet{Ishigaki2012}.